koraytugay/koraytugay.github.io/content/various/missing-semester.md

 foo=bar
 ```

-Note, this is very different to the following, where a program `foo` is being called with two arguments: `=` and `bar`.
+Note, the following example with spaces is very different.
+In the following example a program `foo` is being called with two arguments: `=` and `bar`.

 ```bash
 foo = bar